Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Europe, Much of Asia, Australia, Africa, Much of South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, Asia, Australia, Africa, Much of South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Eclipse Map and Animation